 In addition to the Macht outpatient service, children and adolescents are seen by our staff at local school-based health centers, at CHA community pediatrics and family medicine clinics in an integrated primary care model, and at regional residential treatment and educational facilities.
-CHA providers also consult to the Cambridge Police Department (Safety Net Program), to Cambridge preschool and daycare centers (Early Years Program), and to primary care providers in the Cambridge region (Massachusetts Child Psychiatry Access Project).
+CHA providers also consult to the Cambridge Police Department (Safety Net Program), and to Cambridge preschool and daycare centers (Early Years Program).

 Team Evaluation Clinic